 |"Behind the enemy forces: the Jew."|

-Goebbels joined the Nazi Party (NSDAP) in 1924, and was number 8762.
+Goebbels joined the Party (NSDAP) in 1924, and was number 8762.
 This wasn't a particularly impressive number, to be one of the early birds you would want as low a number as possible, certainly below 1000.
-Some other Nazi bigwigs had relatively high numbers, too, but "traded down" over time when early Nazis passed away.
-Things like your party number were very important in Nazi Germany, and even when you got a new, lower number, people (or at least rivals for power) remembered.
+Some other bigwigs had relatively high numbers, too, but "traded down" over time when early Party Members passed away.
+Things like your party number were very important in the Third Reich, and even when you got a new, lower number, people (or at least rivals for power) remembered.
 This also probably contributed to Goebbels' sense of unease.